 At a time of peak technological connection, we have reciprocally reached an era of heightened isolation and pandemic assisted disconnection.
 Bomba Estéreo is here to help guide us back to heal our communal relationship with nature through the power of music.

 Colombian electro-tropical duo Bomba Estéreo are globally known for providing dance rhythms with powerfully charged messages since their inception in 2005.
 A self described “perreo with a conscience” (which we couldn’t wait to discuss) have allowed them to transcend the boundaries of definition, with eclectic music as eclectic as colorful as the avant-garde outfits they so frequently harness.
 Pulling influence from Caribbean inspired percussion to house heavy electro-synths, Bomba Estéreo create worlds of hybrid-beats that has secured their legacy on the dance floor.

 Always conscience-forward, their latest album announcement of Deja is an experimental and intentional project comprised of four EP segments: Agua, Aire, Tierra and Fuego.
 Together the four elements combine to create balance in our natural world.
-Together as EPs, the four segments combine to create a complete album that creates a balance in our emotional world.
+Together as EPs, the four segments combine to form a complete album that creates a balance in our emotional world.
 In a moment where stability is so heavily sought after in an ever-changing world, Bomba Estéreo’s latest creates a sonic door that provides us an opportunity to journey our own pathway to a stasis escape.

 LADYGUNN spoke with front woman Li Saumet regarding their latest EP Aire, the power of music as liberation and how critical it is for humanity to heal its relationship with nature.

 Interview has been translated & edited for clarity purposes.